murrty/aphrodite/README.md

 # Usage
 Run, enter tags or go enter a pool id, click download. easy.

-You can also use arguemnts.
+You can also use arguments.
 Refer to the [arguments readme](https://github.com/murrty/aphrodite/blob/master/ARGUMENTS.md)

 # Protocol & Userscript plugin
 Yes, just like everything else, this supports a protocol.
 "Pools:" and "Tags:" are the ones used.
 Run the program as admin, click the "Protocol" item at the top of the program and it'll automatically attempt to install it for you.